FRCTeam1073-TheForceTeam/robot14/README.md

 ##RobotBuilder
 To download the version of Robot Builder that we are using for WPILibExtensions, click [here](http://evinugur.com/RobotBuilderWPILibExtensions.jar).

+###JFrame Madness
+RobotBuilder will save your preferences to the registry (if your'e on Windows), two of these preferences are the x and y locations of the window.
+If you exit the program while it is minimized, `JFrame.getLocationOnScreen()` will return coordinates of `(-32000, -32000)`.
+RobotBuilder blindly writes those values to the registry, and Team 1073 will patch this so it doesn't happen.
+In the meantime, run `RobotBuilderRegistryFix.reg` as an administrator to set those values back to 0.

 ##Sublime Text
 If you want to compile the code from within Sublime Text, copy the file called `robot14.sublime-build` to `%appdata%\Sublime Text 3\Packages\User\`.
 I would avise against this because as it stands `make.bat` has no way of updating the projects `Makefile`, so you'll have to compile through WindRiver before running code through Sublime Text.